Hawaiʻi • State Testimony

 Be specific: support or oppose, and any key changes you want.

-You can adjust the text on the right before you copy it.
+You can edit the draft on the right before you copy it.

 Step 2 — Review & copy your draft

 Edit anything you like in this box.
-Then select all the text or use the copy button and paste it into the testimony box on the Legislature’s site.
+Then use the copy button and paste it into the testimony field on the Legislature’s site.

-After copying, go to capitol.hawaii.gov → “Submit Testimony” and paste this into the text field.
+After copying, go to capitol.hawaii.gov → “Submit Testimony” and paste it into the text field.

 Note: This tool helps you draft testimony and does not submit anything on your behalf.
 Always review and personalize your testimony before sending.
 For more information, see the Terms of Use.